jamescowling/cronvex/README.md

 # Cronvex

-An implementation of a webhook cron service running on Convex.
+An implementation of a http webhook-calling cron service running on Convex.
 This was built as a demo app for userspace crons that are implemented in `cronlib.ts`.
 We'll eventually port these directly into Convex but in the meantime you can copy this file if you want to add userspace crons to your own Convex project.

 A userspace cron, as opposed to the built-in crons defined in `crons.ts` in a Convex project, allow declaration of crons at runtime.
 The built-in cronx in